gravitational/teleport/docs/4.2/production.md

 - [ACM](https://gravitational.com/teleport/docs/aws_oss_guide/#acm) on AWS
 - [Google-managed SSL certificates](https://cloud.google.com/load-balancing/docs/ssl-certificates) on GCP

-When setting up Teleport with a Cloud Provider, it's can be common to Terminate TLS at the load balancer, then use an autosacling group for the proxy nodes.
-When setting up the proxy nodes start teleport with.
+When setting up Teleport with a Cloud Provider, it can be common to terminate TLS at the load balancer, then use an autoscaling group for the proxy nodes.
+When setting up the proxy nodes start Teleport with:

 `teleport start --insecure --roles=proxy --config=/etc/teleport.yaml`